|

 firms that may ultimately bring harm.

-At Ittihad, we neither encourage nor facilitate transactions
+At Ittihad, we neither encourage nor engage in business with firms involved in sectors such as

 armaments, gambling, adult entertainment, alcohol and